-- Data from the CTDOTs SHSP - Collected data from coordinating RESFs, local services, and state agencies, in a geospatial format to perform planning analysis for evacuation routing, mitigation, and emergency response support. - > Communication protocol and improvement for transit districts - > Crisis management training for transit operators - > Coordination to integrate rail, bus, with local transit services, including para-transit - Improved evacuation mapping and dissemination of the information to the public - Evaluate and document those roads and areas which currently need or may require mitigation of high accident occurrence. - Expand the relationship with traffic authorities in each of the member municipalities and CTDOT
+- Data from the CTDOTs SHSP - Collected data from coordinating RESFs, local services, and state agencies, in a geospatial format to perform planning analysis for evacuation routing, mitigation, and emergency response support. - > Communication protocol and improvement for transit districts - > Crisis management training for transit operators - > Coordination to integrate rail, bus, with local transit services, including para-transit - > Improved evacuation mapping and dissemination of the information to the public - Evaluate and document those roads and areas which currently need or may require mitigation of high accident occurrence. - Expand the relationship with traffic authorities in each of the member municipalities and CTDOT corridors, deployment of incident management strategies for arterials, continued research and mapping of the most current data to identify and meet environmental justice program needs, development and maintenance of the regional Transportation Improvement Program (TIP), coordination as necessary on the State (Air Quality) Implementation Plan, and RiverCOG's participation in Congestion Management strategic planning in cooperation with South Central Regional Council of Governments and Capitol Region Council of Governments.
+Most important, sustainable transportation planning is achieved through collaboration, relationships, and coordination.
+In addition to its continued affiliation with FHWA, FTA, CTDOT, and other Connecticut & New England regional planning organizations, RiverCOG will continue to work in partnership with the Connecticut Aviation Authority, the U.S. Coast Guard, CTDESPP, CTDEEP, CTOPM, U.S Fish and Wildlife Service, CCAPA, CCM, COST, and other associated state, regional and local entities to optimize and improve the region and state's transportation and land use network.

-OTHER TRANSPORTATION MATTERS
+OTHER TRANSPORTATION